Jordy Hultberg: New Orleans Hornets

 Hultberg hosted Hornets Tonight, a pre-game show prior to every New Orleans Hornets telecast on Cox Sports Television.
 He also served as the courtside reporter and hosted the post-game show for the Hornets along with hosting the weekly Hornets Coaches Show.

 Radio

 Hultberg hosted a local radio show in Baton Rouge called "The Jordy Hultberg Show" on 1590-AM in Baton Rouge from 7-9am Monday through Friday.
-Currently, Hultberg hosts a local radio show on 103.7-FM in Lafayette from 2-4 PM Mon - Fri.
+Currently, Hultberg hosts a local radio show on 103.7-FM in Lafayette in that same 7-9am Monday through Friday time slot.